Getting Ready for a New School Year

 3. Network with new teachers, especially if you share students

-Get to know the teachers and their styles, and help them feel welcomed and supported at your school.
+Get to know the teachers and their styles and help them feel welcomed and supported at your school.
 If you work with any new general education teachers, ask them if they have any questions or concerns about students in their classrooms.
 Incorporate effective means of communication to ensure you are all working together to meet the needs of all your students, regardless of setting.
-Your expertise in working with those with disabilities can be a great resource for teachers who need support to provide effective and inclusive classrooms.
+Your expertise in IEPs and working with those with disabilities can be a great resource for teachers who need support to provide effective and inclusive classrooms.

 4. Review your materials and your instruction from last year